Reed-Compbio-Classes/bio331-syllabus/doc/policies.md

 ## Deadline Policy

-The the programming assignments, quizzes, and the research project assignments all have deadlines.
+The the programming assignments, exams, and the research project milestones all have deadlines.
 The purpose of these deadlines is for you to complete the assignments at a steady pace throughout the semester.

-**Why Submit Work on Time?** The programming assignments and take-home quizzes are designed so that you are working on them after you have learned the relevant material in lecture and lab.
+**Why Submit Work on Time?** The programming assignments are designed so that you are working on them after you have learned the relevant material in lecture and lab.
 If you are working on older assignments when another assignment is out, you might lose ground with the current coursework.

-**What's the Policy?** You must submit whatever work you have by the deadline.
-Any work that is marked as "Missing" or "Partially Complete" can be resubmitted after receiving feedback from me.
+The exams assess the previous weeks' worth of material and they are assigned at specific times to give you a break from the programming components of the course.
+If you submit exams late, you will likely be working on programming and exams concurrently, which is not the intention of the workload.

-- The deadline to resubmit programming assignments is Mon 11/10 (3 weeks after the last programming assignment is due)
+Finally, if you do not submit work on time, I cannot guarantee that you will receive timely feedback; this may affect your ability to resubmit work to improve your grade.

-- The deadline to resubmit short quizzes is Wed 12/10 (2 weeks after the last quiz is due)
+**What's the Policy?** You must submit whatever work you have by the deadline, and I will mark it as M/P/C/E. Work may be resubmitted after receiving feedback from me; resubmitted work that includes a careful reflection on the changes mage are eligible for an E. **There are two non-negotiable deadlines in this course related to resubmitting work:**

-- The deadline to resubmit the long quiz is during Finals Week (exact date TBD).
+- The deadline to resubmit programming assignments is Mon 11/9 (3 weeks after the last programming assignment is due)

-These details will be provided on every assignment.
+- The deadline to resubmit writing assignments is the last day of Finals (Thurs 12/17)

 ### The Main Takeaway: Assignment deadlines are intentional, and you should submit your work by the deadline.
-You will be able to resubmit work that is marked "Missing" or "Partially Complete" after receiving feedback from me.
+You will be able to resubmit work after receiving feedback from me.

 ## Collaboration Policy

-**Why Collaborate?** Collaboration on all assignments and activities (except for the quizzes) is highly encouraged.
+**Why Collaborate?** Collaboration on all assignments and activities (except for the exams) is highly encouraged.
 It is often easier to work through problems with a thought partner, working with someone else brings a different perspective to the challenges, you might help each other out in complementary ways, and working together can be fun!

 **What's the Policy?** When you collaborate, properly cite it in your work (see below). **You must write all of your own code for the programming assignments**, even if that means sitting next to a collaborator and typing the same thing.
 You have a lot of flexibility in naming variables, including print statements and comments in your code.